killu4kun/hashtag-frontend/README.md

 ### Typescript

-- [React](http://facebook.github.io/react) library used to create user interfaces on web pages.
-- [Vite](https://vitejs.dev/) Get ready for a development environment that can finally catch up with you
-- [TailwindCSS](https://tailwindcss.com/) Tailwind is CSS enviroment.
+- [Python](https://www.python.org/) Python is a programming language that lets you work quickly and integrate systems more effectively.
+- [Flask](https://flask.palletsprojects.com/en/2.3.x/) Flask provides configuration and conventions, with sensible defaults, to get started.

 ### Deploy

-Deploy made on Vercell and this is the link https://hashtag-frontend.vercel.app/
+Deploy made on Render and this is the link https://teste-hashtag.onrender.com

 ## Contact